kirenz/course-template/docs/project-description.md

 Therefore, the draft and peer review will focus primarily on the exploratory data analysis, modeling, and initial interpretations.

 Write the draft in the **written-report.qmd** file in your project repo.
-You do not need to submit the draft on Gradescope.

 Below is a brief description of the sections to focus on in the draft: